header_EN

 Early abortion

-Eight-cell group
+Eight-cell

-Embryo three days after fertilization.
+Embryo 3 days after fertilisation.

 Endocrine sterility